forseti-security/forseti-security/_docs/quickstarts/scanner/index.md

 Scanner uses a JSON or YAML rules definition file to audit your Google Cloud Platform (GCP) resources, such as organizations or projects.
-After running the audit, Forseti Scanner outputs rule violations to Cloud SQL and optionally writes it to a bucket in Google Cloud Storage.
+After running the audit, Forseti Scanner outputs rule violations to Cloud SQL and optionally writes it to Cloud Storage bucket.

 Forseti Scanner is different from the Cloud Security Scanner, which does App Engine vulnerability scanning.
 Learn more about